-Access to regulated information at the Union level
+Access to regulated information at Union level

-- 1. ESMA shall develop draft regulatory technical standards setting technical requirements regarding access to regulated information at the Union level in order to specify the following: - (a) the technical requirements regarding communication technologies used by the national officially appointed mechanisms - (b) the technical requirements for the operation of the central access point for the search of regulated information at the Union level; - (c) the technical requirements regarding the use of a unique identifier for each issuer by the national officially appointed mechanisms; - (d) the common format for delivering regulated information by national officially appointed mechanisms; - (e) the common classification of regulated information by national officially appointed mechanisms and the common list of types of regulated information.
+- ESMA shall develop draft regulatory technical standards setting technical requirements regarding access to regulated information at Union level in order to specify the following: - (a) the technical requirements regarding-communication technologies used by the mechanisms referred to in Article 21(2); - (b) the technical requirements for the operation of the central access point for the search for regulated information at Union level; - (c) the technical requirements regarding the use of a unique identifier for each issuer by the mechanisms referred to in Article 21(2); - (d) the common format for the delivery of regulated information by the mechanisms referred to in Article 21(2); - (e) the common classification of regulated information by the mechanisms referred to in Article 21(2) and the common list of types of regulated information.

-In developing the draft regulatory technical standards, ESMA shall take into account the technical requirements for the system of interconnection of business registers established by the Directive 2012/17/EU of the European Parliament and of the Council ().
+2. In developing the draft regulatory technical standards, ESMA shall take into account the technical requirements for the system of interconnection of business registers established by Directive 2012/17/EU of the European Parliament and of the Council of 13 June 2012^{}.

-ESMA shall submit those draft regulatory technical standards to the Commission by [insert date: two years after the date of entry into force of this Directive].
+ESMA shall submit those draft regulatory technical standards to the Commission by \dots^+ .

-Power is delegated to the Commission to adopt the regulatory technical standards referred to in the first subparagraph of this paragraph in accordance with Articles 10 to 14 of Regulation (EU) No 1095/2010.'
+Power is delegated to the Commission to adopt the regulatory technical standards referred to in the first subparagraph of this paragraph in accordance with Articles 10 to 14 of Regulation (EU) No 1095/2010.

-(13a) In Article 23, paragraph 1, a subparagraph is added after the second subparagraph:
+(16) in Article 23(1), the following subparagraph is added:

-"The information covered by the requirements laid down in the third country shall be filed in accordance with Article 19 and disclosed in accordance with Articles 20 and 21."
+'The information covered by the requirements laid down in the third country shall be filed in accordance with Article 19 and disclosed in accordance with Articles 20 and 21.';

-(13b) In Article 24 the following paragraph is added:
+(17) in Article 24, the following paragraphs are inserted:

-"4a.
+'4a.
 Without prejudice to paragraph 4, competent authorities shall be given all investigative powers that are necessary for the exercise of their functions.
-Those powers shall be exercised in conformity with national law."
+Those powers shall be exercised in conformity with national law.